 For an in-depth discussion of this book, see Peter Denning’s interview* of Jeff Buzen

-Stochastic models are used in many branches of science and engineering to analyze systems whose behavior appears to be driven by random forces.
-The mathematics behind such models can be forbiddingly complex.
-Rethinking Randomness presents a surprisingly simple and intuitive method for analyzing such behavior – using little more than high school algebra and common sense “back of the envelope” reasoning,
+Stochastic models are used in many branches of science and engineering to analyze behavior that appears to be driven by random forces.
+The mathematics behind these models can be forbiddingly complex.
+Rethinking Randomness presents a surprisingly simple alternative for analyzing such behavior – using little more than high school algebra and common sense “back of the envelope” reasoning,

-The alternative approach – referred to as observational stochastics – was motivated by a problem the author first encountered decades ago:
+The alternative approach was motivated by a problem the author first encountered decades ago:

 Why do some probabilistic models work well in practice